 Ticket machinesInnovative ticket machines from Wanzl are found in retail stores, swimming pools and canteens, as well as in airports and car parks.
 The systems can be adapted to widely-varying needs across industry sectors.
-They issue tickets or tokens in return for either cash or cashless payment, which entitle the purchaser to use the relevant services.
+In return for either cash or cashless payment, they issue tickets or tokens, which entitle the purchaser to use the relevant services.

-Wanzl systems are leaders in the ticket machine segment
+Wanzl are leaders in the ticket machine segment

-Wanzl ticket machines are also used in other places: When used as a prepay machine, club membership cards or employee cards can be loaded with cash.
-Ticket machines are used in museums or multi-storey car parks – fully automated and without the need for any staff.
+Wanzl ticket machines are also used in other situations: when used as a prepay machine, club membership cards or employee cards can be loaded with cash.
+Ticket machines are used in museums and multi-storey car parks – fully automated and without the need for any staff.
 This not only simplifies processes but also speeds things up.
-The technology behind these systems offers a wealth of options: from navigation using a 15” PC touch display to a fully-automated payment function.
-Wanzl ticket machines with an additional payment function, as are found for example in swimming pool facilities, include cash boxes with a sorting and dispensing function, providing space for up to 2,200 coins.
+The technology behind these systems offers a wealth of options: from navigation using a 15” PC touch display to a fully automated payment function.
+Wanzl ticket machines with an additional payment function – as found for example in swimming pool facilities – include cash boxes with a sorting and dispensing function, providing space for up to 2,200 coins.

 Intelligent cash management with Wanzl ticket machines